filamentphp/filamentphp.com/README.md

 ## Debugging missing content

 If you are working on the website locally, and you notice that some Markdown-based content is missing, it is likely that it has not reached the cache yet.
 Please run `php artisan clear-orbit-cache` and `php artisan cache:clear`.
+If images aren't showing up, you probably also need to run `php artisan optimize-images`.